Who needs a licence and how to apply

 And you'll need to provide:

-- proof of address for the licence (for example, a driving licence or recent utility bill)
+- proof of address for the proposed licence holder, and the manager if appropriate (for example, a driving licence or recent utility bill)

 - the current Gas Safety Record (if there is gas at the property)